rfjakob/gocryptfs/Documentation/CLI_ABI.md

 Further Reading
 ---------------

-Additional exit codes that are unlikely to occour are defined in [exitcodes.go](../internal/exitcodes/exitcodes.go).
+Additional exit codes that are unlikely to occur are defined in [exitcodes.go](../internal/exitcodes/exitcodes.go).